- Red Hat Enterprise Linux (RHEL) with the High Availability Add-On

 Write access to shared storage for cluster nodes only: Red Hat does not recommend providing direct access to cluster-shared block storage to any systems outside the cluster.
 In any environment where such outside-sharing is known to be present, Red Hat may require reproduction or diagnosis of the concern with access by the outside system disabled.

 No MD-raid with shared devices: Red Hat will not provide support for concerns relating to a cluster's usage of MD-raid devices consisting of block devices shared throughout the cluster.
 Such devices present risks and challenges in ensuring data coherency and protections when shared throughout a cluster.
 Concerns raised to Red Hat Support in a cluster environment using such a configuration may require reproduction or diagnosis of the concern without such MD-raid configurations involved in order for the engagement to continue.
+For more information then see: Can pacemaker manage software raid devices?

 - Article Type